ccfoundationintl/Piccolo/README.md

 ## License

 This project is licensed under the MIT license.
+It is truly for educational purposes.